Hawiye: Role and Influence in Somalia

-The Hawiye figure prominently in many important fields of Somali society, including the Business and Media sector.
+The Hawiye figure prominently in many important fields of Somali society such as the Business & Media sector.
 For example, Abdirahman Yabarow, the editor-in-chief of VOA Somali is kin.
 Yusuf Garaad Omar who was the Chairman of BBC Somali for over a decade and helped pioneer its rise during his tenure, is also a member.
 As are the heads of major national corporations - Jubba Airways and Hormuud Telecom.

-Currently the Hawiye play a leading role in the regions of Galmudug, Hirshabelle and Benadir (Mogadishu), but also Somalia as a whole.
+Currently the Hawiye play a leading role in the regional states of Galmudug, Hirshabelle and Benadir (Mogadishu), but also in Somalia and among the Somali people as a whole.